chinmaykrishnroy/GoogleSearchWidget/README.md

 - **Search Suggestion Count**:
   - You can set the maximum number of search suggestions to be displayed when typing in the search bar.
 The default is set to 5 but can be customized to any number based on user preference.

-- **Custom Styling**:
-  - The widget’s appearance, including font style, color scheme, and button sizes, can be adjusted via the settings menu.
-These settings ensure the widget fits well with your overall desktop theme.

 - **Positioning**:
   - The widget can be freely dragged and placed anywhere on your screen.
-The position is stored and maintained even after restarting your system.
+The settings state is stored and maintained even after closing the app or restarting the system.

 ---